-Google Turns 23 And Celebrates Birthday With A Cake Doodle.
-Here Are 10 Interesting Facts About The Internet Leviathan
+Google Turns 23 And Celebrates Birthday With A Cake Doodle: Here Are 10 Interesting Facts About The Internet Leviathan

 Alphabet Inc (NASDAQ: GOOG) (NASDAQ: GOOGL) is celebrating its 23rd birthday by showcasing a cake doodle that doffs its top layer as a hat.
 Here're some interesting facts you should know about Google to join the company in the celebrations: